SFDO-Tooling/CumulusCI/docs/unpackaged.rst

 Projects that build managed packages often construct their unpackaged metadata to be deployable in multiple contexts, such as:

-* Unmanaged deployments, such as developer orgs
+* Unmanaged deployments, such as developer orgs.
-* Unmanaged namespaced scratch orgs
+* Unmanaged namespaced scratch orgs.
-* Managed contexts, such as a beta test org or a demo org created with ``install_prod``
+* Managed contexts, such as a beta test org or a demo org created with ``install_prod``.

 For example, metadata located in ``unpackaged/post`` is deployed after the application code in both unmanaged and managed contexts.
 If that metadata contains references to the application components, it must be deployable when that metadata is namespaced (in a managed context or namespaced scratch org) *and* when it is not (in an unmanaged context).